-Lumix Superpulsed lasers produce the highest peak power and simultaneously emit the strongest average power of any therapeutic laser in the US today.
+Lumix Superpulsed lasers produce the highest pulse power and simultaneously emit the strongest average power of any therapeutic laser in the US today.

 The 3 P’s of Performance: Power, Penetration, Pulse

-- Adequate amounts of peak and average powers are essential for successful patient results.
+- Adequate amounts of pulse and average powers are essential for successful patient results.

 - Research shows high pulse rates initiate cellular regeneration.